FilipposVentirozos/RiCoRecA/README.md

  ## Feedback

-If you have any feedback, please reach out to us at filippos.ventirozos@postgrad.manchester.ac.uk.
+If you have any feedback, please reach out to us at ~filippos.ventirozos@postgrad.manchester.ac.uk~ f.ventirozos@mmu.ac.uk.